Artists for World Peace is proud to announce the recipients of our scholarships and grants for 2013!

 Artists for World Peace was presented with the results of a study conducted by Professor Rob Rosenthal’s Wesleyan University sociology students.
 The researchers found a significant economic divide in resources for students who are pursuing education in the arts.
 Students with greater economic resources have advantages, including the ability to pay for private lessons and purchase supplies.
 Artists for World Peace decided to help level the playing field by providing scholarships for such items as lessons and materials.

-Jennifer Lia: Treasurer of the Board: Artists for World Peace
+Past recipients of the Artists for World Peace Scholarships